pranav-ust/pytorch-tutorial/README.md

 # Pytorch tutorial for Data Science Hong Kong
-The notes, slides and code for the tutorial will be uploaded here.
-Stay tuned.
+The notes, slides and code for the tutorial are uploaded here!